abserari/quartz/content/blogs/How Cloud Develop Kit from Google designed the docstore interface.md

 ### Driver Map & Opener
 Inherited from the Mysql Driver registration method, through the golang standard import_" github.com/xxx/driver" different database drivers can be introduced.
 The principle is to use a global Map.

-Go CDK has upgraded the Opener feature.
+[[Golang]] CDK has upgraded the Opener feature.
 The original custom URL Parsing method is "mysql", "user:password@/dbname" the features of the new version are blob+file:///dir even <api>+ <type>+ prefix (e.g. blob+bucket+file:///dir) for Google Cloud SDK, the same URL can provide different functions.
 However, in our opinion, this function does not have much effect for the time being, so we will block their design.

 <a name="MrRZi"></a>
 ### Dependency Injection wire